-- 1. The major responsibilities of the Personnel Committee. - 2.
+- 1. The major responsibilities of the Personnel Committee and personnel oversight. - 2.
 Analysis of differing approaches to staff organization. - 3.
 The steps involved in establishing a church staff organization and legal provisions relating to employment and volunteers. - 4.
-Development of a staff organization chart and job descriptions - 5.
+Development of a staff organization chart and job descriptions for each position. - 5.
 The advantages and disadvantages of a formal salary plan and the steps involved in the development and maintenance of such a plan. - 6.
 The categories of items that should comprise a personnel policies and procedure manual.